appacademy/Module-2-Resources/week-5/d1-Big-O/practices/timing-benchmarks-practice/README-phase-3.md

-# Practice Timing Benchmarks Part 3
+# Practice Timing Benchmarks Phase 3 - Timing your code

-In this 3-part exercise, you will be implementing a few simple JavaScript functions, then testing them at _massive_ scale.

-## Setup

-1. Continue working in the same [starter] repo as part 1 and 2.

-## Part 3: Timing your code

-Copy your `addNums10` and `addManyNums10` into the part 3 starter.
+Copy your `addNums10` and `addManyNums10` into the phase 3 starter.
 Your task is to add timing reports to your code at key points to measure the time it takes to run with various input sizes.

+Read through the starter, **phase-3.js**, for details.

-There are no test specs for this exercise but you can run the timing tests by typing `node timing-benchmarks-pt3.js`
+There are no test specs for this exercise but you can run the timing tests by running the command `node phase-3.js`

-### Directions
+## Directions

 1. Copy your `addNums10` and `addManyNums10` code into `addNums10Timing` and
    `addManyNums10Timing`.